 How to tell the difference.

-The different kinds of fake Navajo rugs...
+And the different kinds of fake Navajo rugs...

 Who sells fake Navajo rugs?